Newtownards Airfield was a Relief Landing Ground for the Elementary Flying Training School at Sydenham in Belfast.

 (Thanks very much to Skyhawk from the Airfield Research Group for information & picture)

 It is only when you visit this site that you can realise how vast it really is!
 This is now a mixture of housing, farmland and a racing track which is used by both motorcycles and cars.

-The top picture shows a selection of buildings in close proximity with the second showing the Control Tower with "B C" in concrete in front, a perimeter fence Guardhouse and a Revo T2 Mk 2 runway light.
+Here are a selection of buildings in close proximity with the Control Tower including "B C" in concrete in front and a perimeter fence Guardhouse.

 I believe the site was constructed initially as a Combat Crew Replacement Centre for the United States Army Air Force however its first use was as home of Number 7 Air Observers School for the R.A.F. between 17th May 1943 and 15th February 1944.
 On 1st August 1943 airmen arrived for instruction by Number 12 Air Gunnery School with this ending on 31st May 1945.

 Number 7 (Observers) Advanced Flying Unit operated between 15th February 1944 and 31st May 1945 with Number 7 Air Navigation School being active from then until 4th June 1947.

 Shown here is the end of the runway where you can see the bearing "05" and the tower nearby used ot house the Identification Friend or Foe / Secondary Surveillance Radar.

 In June 1943 the 2000 yards long runway was decided to be most suitable as a diversion for Liberator aircraft from Coastal Command.

 The 'Action Stations' book records that on one night at Bishopscourt a Liberator from Coastal Command accidentally dropped a depth charge on the surface while taxiing however fortunately it did not detonate!

 This photograph shows Bishopscourt Airfield as it looked in January 1958.
 (Many thanks to Martyn Boyd.
 PLEASE DO NOT COPY)